Vincent Bevan: Controversial non-selections

 Bevan lost some of the best years of his career when international rugby was mothballed during and after World War II.
 The All Blacks played just four tests between 1939 and the 1949 tour to South Africa.

 The nuggety Bevan was widely considered New Zealand's best halfback of the immediate post-war period.
 He wasn't selected for the All Blacks tour of South Africa in 1949, however, as the Māori Advisory Council had informed the New Zealand Rugby Football Union that he had Māori ancestry.
 Bevan's mother was half Māori and once that became known New Zealand's best halfback was ruled ineligible for the tour, where race rules in South Africa at the time meant rugby was strictly for Europeans.
 New Zealand was beaten in all four tests for various reasons, not the least the lack of a top halfback.

 Māori players who may have made the All Blacks tour of South Africa also included Nau Cherrington, Ron Bryers, Ben Couch and Johnny Smith.
 The captain, Fred Allen (rugby union), later mourned the loss of Smith and in particular Bevan from the tour.

-Prior to the tour, the Member of Parliament for Northern Māori, Tapihana Paraire (T. P.) Paikea, used the Budget debate in Parliament to comment on the exclusion of the Māori players.
+Prior to the tour, the Member of Parliament for Northern Māori, Tapihana Paraire Paikea, used the Budget debate in Parliament to comment on the exclusion of the Māori players.
 He drew attention to the plight of Bevan, who was not eligible for the Māori team which visited Fiji in 1949 because he had too little Māori blood, but was now prevented from going to South Africa because he had too much Māori blood.

 It was said that Bevan was not considered by Māori of the time to have enough Māori blood to be a Māori All Black.
 He never once appeared for a New Zealand Māori selection or in any Māori match such as a Prince of Wales Cup trial.

 Involvement in opposition to the 1960 All Black tour to South Africa

-Bevan, along with other sports people, academics, well-known church and Māori leaders, and trade unionists, sponsored the petition organized by the Citizens' All Black Tour Association that called for the abandonment of the 1960 All Black tour to South Africa and for the government to intervene.
+Bevan, along with other sports people, academics, well-known church and Māori leaders, and trade unionists, sponsored the petition organised by the Citizens' All Black Tour Association that called for the abandonment of the 1960 All Black tour to South Africa and for the government to intervene.
 This was because the New Zealand Rugby Football Union had decided, as it had done in the past, that it would be in the best interests of Māori players that they should not be selected for the tour.
 The petition gained 153,000 signatures. but was largely ignored by the Union and the government.

 Together with George Nēpia and Manahi Nitama Paewai, Bevan was a member of a fifty person deputation that met with Prime Minister Walter Nash and the leader of the Opposition, Jack Marshall, calling for the cancellation of the tour.
 This protest, which took place on 26 February 1960, had been led by the Association's chairman, Dr Rolland O'Regan, but it did not succeed; the 1960 tour went ahead as planned.